hussein-esmail7/hussein-esmail7/README.md

 ### Hi there!

-I'm currently working on some of my own projects during quarantine, as well as taking classes at York University online.
-The best way to contact me is <a href="mailto:HusseinEsmailContact@gmail.com">here</a>.
+I'm currently working on some of my own projects during quarantine, as well as taking classes at York University online.\n The best way to contact me is <a href="mailto:HusseinEsmailContact@gmail.com">here</a>.